Simply, a combination of counselling, walking and being outside, connecting to nature and the elements.

 In the same way that physical health is not isolated from mental health, mental health is not isolated from physical.
-If we embody this wisdom, this means counselling on the move, walking rather than being sat down.
+If we embody this wisdom, this means counselling on the move, in the open, rather than being sat down in a room.
 This has the benefit of less eye contact, making it easier to be open.
-It has the benefit of releasing trapped emotions into wide open.
-We are also blessed to have the Jurassic Coastline on our door step where we can walk alongside the seaside.
+It has the benefit of releasing trapped emotions into great wide open.
+We are also blessed to have the Jurassic Coastline on our door step where we can walk along grassy pasture taking in the view of the Fleet Lagoon and Chesil beach.

 “When we are walking, every step we take is a step of completion, of fulfilment and a step towards self-realisation” – Satish Kumar, Earth Pilgrim